dbernheisel/tiyd-rails-2015-08.github.io/syllabus/index.md

 ## Schedule

-Class runs from May 4th to July 24th.
+The cohort runs from August 24th to November 13th.

 Lecture is from 9 AM to 12:30 PM Monday-Thursday, with breaks during that time.
 Depending on the topic, we may end early.